Prince William’s godmother apologises to charity boss for ‘racist’ questions

 Prince William’s godmother, who asked a black British charity boss where she “really came from” during a Buckingham Palace reception, has now apologised in person.

-Ngozi Fulani, founder of the charity Sistah Space, was appalled by the comments by Lady Susan Hussey at the event two weeks ago.

-Ms Fulani said she had suffered “horrific abuse” on social media in the aftermath of the questioning by the late Queen’s lady in waiting.
+Ngozi Fulani, founder of the charity Sistah Space, expressed shock at the comments by Lady Susan Hussey at the event two weeks ago, and has since described suffering “horrific abuse” on social media in the aftermath of the questioning by the late Queen’s lady in waiting.

 The two women met on Friday morning at the late Queen’s former residence, according to a statement released by Buckingham Palace.